sayaleedamle/sayaleedamle/README.md

 ### Hi there 👋, I'm Sayalee Damle
-#### Data Science and ML
+#### Software Engineering & AI Intern

 Hi!
-I am Sayalee Damle from India, and I do projects on machine learning, statistics, database management and much more.
+I am Sayalee Damle, I do projects on Django, database management, machine learning, statistics and much more.
 I really enjoy working and learning new frameworks in Python.

-Skills: PYTHON / R / SQL
+Skills: PYTHON / SQL / Django

-- 🌱 I’m currently learning deep learning, bioinformatics, cloud computing
+- 🌱 I’m currently learning generative AI using Langchain
 - 📫 How to reach me: damlesayalee@gmail.com